rakafo/INE-Workbook-helper/README.md

 Having purchased CCIE INE workbook, I found it rather tedious to prepare for labs.
-This tool is my solution on how to quickly delete/load INE configurations, as well create/load custom topologies into CSR 1000v platform.
+This tool is my solution on how to quickly delete/load INE configurations, as well as create/load custom topologies into CSR 1000v and IOL platforms.

 # Features:
 1. quickly create mundane L2, L3 config to reach connectivity;
 2. load/delete running-config using telnet;
-3. load INE CCIEv5 advanced.technology.labs configurations
+3. load INE CCIEv5 advanced.technology.labs configurations;

 ## In-depth overview
 ### 1. quickly create mundane L2, L3 config to reach connectivity;